Information We Collect

 - To generate and review reports and data about our user base and service usage patterns;

-- To prevent fraud and abuse of the Site and Services and to otherwise protect members and visitors and our business;
+- To prevent security incidents, fraud, and abuse of the Site and Services and to otherwise protect members and visitors and our business; and

 - To administer, operate and improve the Site and Services and for internal business purposes.